Enroll

 To establish Brockton residency, you need to submit two of the following documents:

-Utility bill dated within the last 60 days (gas, oil, electric, phone, cable or water)
+· Utility bill dated within the last 60 days (gas, oil, electric, phone, cable, or water)

-Mortgage, lease agreement, rental contract or notarized BPS affidavit
+· Mortgage, lease agreement, rental contract, or notarized BPS affidavit

 How do I register?

-1. Gather documents
+Step 1: Gather documents

-2. visit bpsma.org/enroll (you've made it this far already!)
+New families: visit bpsma.org/enroll (you’ve made it this far already!)

-3. Fill out the application form.
+Step 3.
+Complete the application

 After submitting your application form you will receive a confirmation email.
 Your application will temporarily be placed on hold for review.
 A registration specialist will then contact you to review your application and guide you through the process.
+Be sure to make note of your registration number.

 How do I submit the required documents?